hotpeppersec/cloudlab/docs/_source/setup.rst

 and usefulness of their products.
 The hope is that you will see enough utility that you will recommend them to your enterprise clients and integrate their stuff into your workflows.
 Not a bad trade-off!

+When we choose to use a tool, say Ansible for example, it only makes sense to also adopt the most up-to-date best practices for using that tool.
+File system layout, naming conventions, script syntax and organization, and so on.
+We get to enjoy the clear and safe path forged by the folks that came before us, and with whom we share many goals.

 Finally, I've found it very helpful for my peace of mind to always leave my projects clean and green before walking away from my work station for the day.